-Outlast Q8 Log Oil® is an EPA registered wood preservative specifically designed to control decay causing organisms (and mold, termites, powder post beetles) in log homes – even pressure treated.
+Outlast Q8 Log Oil® is an EPA registered - (EPA REG.
+NO. 81819-1) - wood preservative specifically designed to control decay causing organisms (and mold, termites, powder post beetles) in log homes – even pressure treated.
 It provides unsurpassed water repellency and sheer trans-oxide color with one coat coverage.
 Outlast Q8 Log Oil® is a totally non-film forming exterior treatment that will never crack or peel.
-Unlike traditional surface coatings, Q8 penetrates deep into the log to provide guarantees protection and guaranteed no peeling or cracking.
+Unlike traditional surface coatings, Q8 penetrates deep into the log to provide guaranteed protection and guarantees no peeling or cracking.

 To never require costly corn-cob removal.
 No sanding or sandblasting ever needed for re-coats.

 No lap marks or brush marks.
 Low-pressure spray application to refusal.

 - One coat coverage - low pressure spray, brush or roll